counter

 What is the difference between TPU and PLA?

 TPU and PLA have some subtle differences.
 PLA is more environmentally friendly and compostable.
 It is easier to print and can prove to e an ideal material for beginners.
-TPU is good for molding flexible parts that need to be able to return to their original state.
+TPU is suitable for molding flexible parts that need to be able to return to their original state.

 Suggested Read